 However, in the interest of serving and meeting the needs of our customers, our

 pharmacists will refer any request for this product to a pharmacy that does carry it."
 4

 The drug remains available at K-Mart, Rite Aid, Walgreens and other pharmacies in large chains.

-This medication is taken by women who have had unprotected sex, to prevent pregnancy.
+This medication is taken by women who have had unprotected sex, in order to prevent pregnancy.